ezrosent/frawk/info/overview.md

 `--dump-bytecode` and `--dump-llvm` options.
 The latter will be optimized;
 passing `-O0` will roughly show the LLVM constructed by frawk.

-To avoid long compile times and complicated builds, the LLVM code makes function calls into the same runtime that is used to interpret bytecode instructions.
-Smuggling more of the runtime code into the LLVM at build time would likely result in a faster program, because it would give LLVM more opportunities to inline and optimize runtime calls.
+To avoid long compile times and complicated builds, the LLVM and Cranelift code makes function calls into the same runtime that is used to interpret bytecode instructions.
+Smuggling more of the runtime code into the generated code at build time would likely result in a faster program, because it would give LLVM (and to a lesser extent, Cranelift) more opportunities to inline and optimize runtime calls.
 The current approach helps keep build times low, and the build setup simple.

 ### Static Analysis